Big Bertha (howitzer): Replicas and legacy

 The nickname "Big Bertha" appeared early in the war, when German soldiers named the guns Dicke Berta at the Battle of Liège, a reference to Bertha Krupp, who had inherited the Krupp works from her father.
 The name spread to German newspapers and then to Allied troops as "Big Bertha" and became slang for all heavy German artillery, but especially the 42-centimetre guns.
-The name has since entered the public consciousness, for example being applied as a moniker to a line of Callaway golf clubs and a satirical French-language magazine and a bond-buying policy by Mario Draghi, President of the European Central Bank.
+The name has since entered the public consciousness, for example being applied as a moniker to a line of Callaway golf clubs, a satirical French-language magazine, and a bond-buying policy by Mario Draghi, President of the European Central Bank.

 Two M-Gerät guns were surrendered to the US Army at Spincourt in November 1918.
 One was taken to the United States, evaluated and then put on display at the Aberdeen Proving Ground, while the other was left unassembled in its transport configuration.
 Both were scrapped in 1943 and the early 1950s.
 World War I veteran Emil Cherubin built a replica of an M-Gerät, which toured Germany and appeared on a few postage stamps.
 The Paris Gun, a railway gun developed during the war and used to bomb Paris in 1918, has historically been confused with the M-Gerät since World War I.